gajen0981/FHIR-Server/README.md

 # FHIR-Server
 =============
-This is the HAPI based FHIR server with Blue Button 2.0 capabilities that is fine tuned for enterprise scalability with RDBMS on a JBoss Application Server.
-This technology stack is JavaEE with SpringMVC.
+This is the HAPI based FHIR server with Blue Button 2.0 capabilities that is tuned for enterprise scalability with RDBMS with JBoss Application Server.
+This technology stack on JavaEE with SpringMVC.

-Documentation is coming...
+Documentation is still in progress and it's in DRAFT format.

 WHY
 ---